|OSHA Strategic Partnership (OSP) Name|

 |Year||Hours||Total Cases||TCIR||# of Days Away from Work Restricted and Transferred Activity Cases||DART|

-OSP participating employer participants, as a group, achieved a TCIR of 3.17 in 2010.
-This figure represents a 7% increase from the 2009 TCIR of 2.96.
-OSP participating employer participants, as a group, achieved a DART rate of 1.45 in 2010.
-This figure represents a 2.8% increase from the 2009 DART rate of 1.41.
-While these are both increases over 2009, the rates are lower than in previous years of the OSP.
+OSP participating employer participants, as a group, achieved a TCIR of 2.58 in 2011.
+This figure represents an 18.7 percent decrease from the 2010 TCIR of 3.17.
+OSP participating employer participants, as a group, achieved a DART rate of 1.40 in 2011, a slight decrease when compared to the DART rate of 1.45 in 2010.

 |Changes and Challenges (check all applicable)|